This Cuban Black Beans Recipe is a step by step guide to authentic traditional Cuban black beans.

 - The flavorings you choose for cooking the black beans can be anything.
 We use bay leaves and garlic to flavor the beans but use what you have or what you like.
 Onion, a spicy pepper, chorizo, anything is game

-- You can pressure cook your beans for 30 minutes on high in an instant pot, instead of boiling them.
+- You can pressure cook your beans for 30 minutes on high in an instant pot (We LOVE Instant Pot), instead of boiling them.
 Use the same process, cover them with water and add your preferred seasonings.
 EXCEPT SALT.
 See why next…

 - If you add salt to the beans before they have cooked, you run the risk of the beans being tough.
 You can add salt, as soon as they are pressure cooked or boiled through.